MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 - Tables and Views: `create`, `read`, `update`, `delete`
 - Stored Procedures: `execute`

-For more information, see the [configuration file](./configuration-file.md#actions) documentation.
+For more information about actions, see the [configuration file](./configuration-file.md#actions) documentation.

 #### Field access

 You can configure which fields should be accessible for an action.
 For example, you can set which fields to **include** and **exclude** from the `read` action.

 The following example prevents users in the `free-access` role from performing read operations on `Column3`.
-Any reference to `Column3` in GET requests (REST endpoint) or queries (GraphQL endpoint) will result in a rejected request:
+References to `Column3` in GET requests (REST endpoint) or queries (GraphQL endpoint) result in a rejected request:

 ```json
     "book": {